- Location: Housing Board Colony, Laheriasarai, Darbhanga, Bihar, India 846001

 Vana Durga Temple, additionally known as Uchchaith Bhagwati is located in Uchchaith village near Benipatti (Madhubani District).
 A Murti of Maa Bhagwati seated on a Lion.
 Only the shoulder part of the Goddess can be seen.
 The Murti is enshrined on a black stone platform.
 Devotees worship the Goddess in the form of ‘Siddhidatri’, the 9th form of Durga Mata.
 This temple is connected to Kali Das, the great poet, and writer.
 It was at this temple he was blessed to become a scholar.

 Jay Mangala Temple, Salauna

-This is the second of the three temples and also is situated about 22 km from Begusarai.
-Jay Mangala temple was initial built by the Pal Dynasty.
+This is the second of the three temples and is situated about 22 km from Begusarai.
+Jay Mangala temple was initially built by the Pal Dynasty.
 It was originally a part of an ancient fort.
 There is a big freshwater lake beside the temple.
 A Murti of Maa Mangala is enshrined.
 She is a form of Durga Mata as well as also known as Ganga Mata Jaymangala.
-Angraj Karna, that was the king of Ang Pradesh used to pray at this temple.
+Angraj Karna, who was the king of Ang Pradesh used to pray at this temple.